ekieffer/ekieffer.github.io/_pages/home.md

 I also received my :

-* Master Degree in “Informatique et Décision” (Decision-Support Computing) in 2014

 * Bachelor Degree in “Informatique” (Computer Science) in 2012

 * Technology University degree in “Statistique et Informatique Décisionnelle” (Business-Intelligence) in 2011